-No-one should be pressurized into giving an immediate answer, even if the delay is only a couple of minutes.
-It will give you some time to think it through and to gather your thoughts.
+No-one should be pressured into giving an immediate answer, even if the delay is only a couple of minutes.
+It will provide you with some time to think it through and to gather your thoughts.

-It will also give you some time to think about how you are going to say it, the words to use and your body language.
+It will also give you some time to think about how you will say it, the words to use, and your body language.

 Saying NO exercise

-What I would like you to do for the next 7 days is to start to say NO more often.
+I would like you to do for the next seven days to start to say NO more often.

-You will be an expert come the end of the week!
+You will be an expert come to the end of the week!